GrandMoff100/DiscordAPT/README.md

 # DiscordAPT
-A Github Pages hosted repository for updating discord.
+A Github Pages hosted APT repository for installing discord.

 ## Importing The Key